freekrai/jolt/README.md

 Jolt is not a full featured MVC framework, it is built to be a micro framework that handles routing and carries some basic template rendering.
 Feel free to use your own template engine such as Twig instead.

-You can see more info at the [Jolt home page](http://joltframework.com/):
+You can see more info at the [Jolt wiki](https://github.com/freekrai/jolt/wiki/):

 For database, I recommend [Idiorm and Paris](http://j4mie.github.com/idiormandparis/)